 - 72% of candidates are driven by career advancement opportunities which are the number one reason why people change jobs.

-One of the best ways to nurture and engage your talent to stop them from leaving is providing them with an opportunity for career growth and development.
+One of the best ways to nurture and engage your talent to stop them from leaving is by providing them with an opportunity for career growth and development.

 Make sure your best employees know that they have a chance to learn and grow in your company.
 Offer them modern employee training opportunities and open the discussion about the possibilities of their career advancement at your company.